-Kaleido selects Chainlink to provide oracle services for Blockchain Business Cloud
+Kaleido partners with Chainlink to provide oracle services for Blockchain Business Cloud

 Enterprise permissioned blockchains can be complex because they require external data from beyond the private chain.
 This is often needed for smart contracts, where the execution of transactions are dependent upon off-chain data sources.

 Oracles enable blockchains to connect to off-chain activities and data feeds for smart contract transaction validation.
 Existing oracles, however, are centralized services which can create a single point of failure, and require dApp (decentralized applications) developers to put explicit trust in the implementer and operator of the centralized service.